 5. Melt the butter in a non-stick frying pan (or try a very low heat in the microwave) and then spoon 2 tablespoons into your pancake mixture.
-Pour the rest into a bowl – you’ll need this to grease the pan before each pancake.
+Put the rest aside – you’ll need this to grease the pan before each pancake.

 6. Leave the mixture to sit for about 30 minutes.

 7. Using a small amount of the melted butter, grease your frying pan.
-Make sure the pan is hot and then spoon 2 tablespoons of the pancake mixture in.
+Make sure the pan is hot and then add 2 tablespoons of the pancake mixture.